JamesA-usa/Machine-Learning-Project/README.md

-# UDacity Blog and Code: Problem Definition & Data Collection
+# Machine Learning Code: Problem Definition & Data Collection

-This repo was created for UDacity's Blog Post Assignment.
+This repo was created to learning about machine learning.
 Python code in a jupyter notebook format, the datasets used, and this readme file are included.
 If you wish to review the blog post.
 Click on the below link:

 https://medium.com/@logik.machinelearning/what-does-it-take-to-learn-code-2d8dbfe61b7c